pydanny/daniel-blog-fasthtml/posts/course.fast.ai/course-fastai-lesson-00.md

 After that, complete the questionnaire.
 Use the questions to confirm you know every concept.
 If you can't answer a question, go back and learn it.

-When a lesson is 100% complete and you actually understand everyting, go to [forums.fast.ai](https://forums.fast.ai/) and announce your efforts in “share your work” section.
+When a lesson is 100% complete and you actually understand everyting, go to [forums.fast.ai](https://forums.fast.ai/) and announce your efforts in the "share your work" section.

 ## Tips and Tricks